 The main benefit of whole life assurance is that it can help your family out with a lump sum of money when you die.
 It could also help them to cover the cost of any inheritance tax they’d be charged on your assets.

-On the other hand, whole life insurance could mean you pay more into your policy overall than you get out when you die.
+On the other hand, if you take out whole life insurance, UK companies could charge you more for your policy overall than you get out when you die.
 Also, your family won’t get a payout if your cause of death isn’t covered in your policy.